Paglaki Ko, Gusto Kong Maging Pornstar: Production and release

 Yap said that they started to shoot in early August and he also added that film scenes were taken in Subic and Olongapo for two weeks while implementing Alert Rules in the National Capital Region because of the COVID-19 pandemic.
 The film was premiered on January 29, 2021, on Vivamax.
 This will serve as Daryl Yap's second movie project on Viva Films.

 The Movie and Television Review and Classification Board (MTRCB) gave a rating of X, the first film to be issued the said rating since the controversial 2006 film To Live for the Masses, meaning this film is prohibited to be shown to the general public.

+GMA Network acquired the rights to air the film for television release in 2023, with a sanitized version of the movie retitled as "Sexy Star".

 Sequel

 A sequel titled Pornstar 2: Pangalawang Putok has been announced and was released on December 3, 2021, on Vivamax.